 Release into the wild

-Birds will be released at a site on Jersey’s north coast and, initially provided with supplementary food and nest sites, closely monitored as they once again become established in Jersey.
-Trial releases will be undertaken in early 2013.
+Birds are being released at a site on Jersey’s north coast and, initially provided with supplementary food and nest sites, closely monitored as they once again become established in Jersey.
+Trial releases began in August 2013.

 After their release, the choughs will be followed closely to see where they chose to go in Jersey and to check how they are faring.
 All birds will be given coloured rings so the individuals can all be identified and all will be carrying sophisticated electronics to tell us where they go and to detail their daily activities.
 A full time chough manager will work closely with the birds from before their release and will follow them closely as they adapt to the wild.